actinia-org/actinia-introduction/docs/index.md

 ### Endpoint

-In general, an endpoint is an entry point to a service, a process, or a queue or topic destination in service-oriented architecture.
+In general, an endpoint is an entry point to a service, a process, or a queue or topic destination in service-oriented architectures.
 In the case of actinia, it may be a data query function, the computation of a vegetation index, the deletion of a dataset, and more.
 Effectively, an endpoint is the URL you request for.
-It follows this structure: https://api.some.server/endpoint The final part of an endpoint is query parameters.
+It follows this structure: https://api.some.server/endpoint.
+The final part of an endpoint are the query parameters.
 Using query parameters you can modify your request with key-value pairs, beginning with a question mark (`?`).
 With an ampersand (`&`) each parameter pair is separated, e.g.:

 `?query1=value1&query2=value2`